rnstewart/weather-platform-kmp/README.md

 ```

 And when those operations run, the updated data will be pushed to the Flows through the `CompositionLocalProvider` and into the Composables, triggering a recomposition and update of the UI.
 This is a fully reactive architecture taking advantage of the tools Kotlin gives us for such an approach.

+### iOS

+Now, this is all well and good for Android, and we would expect it to work there because these are Kotlin and Android tools.
+But how well does it work with Swift and iOS?
+This is where things get interesting.